sabob/quarkus-api-starter/README.md

 `mvn quarkus:dev`

+Note: Starting the app in Intellij, open the Maven panel, and click on the tree node `api -> plugins -> quarkus -> quarkus:dev`

 ### Debugging

 For debugging, you can use your IDE debugger or attach to the Quarkus debug port (5005).
 From the terminal, start with: